manimino/litebox/README.md

 ### update()

-`update(self, obj: Any)` updates attributes of a single object in the index.
+`update(self, obj: Any)` updates all stored attributes of a single object.
 It's just a shorthand for `remove()` and then `add()`.

 If you change an object's attributes without calling `update()`, the LiteBox will be out of sync and